touying-typ/touying/src/components.typ

 /// Show progressive outline.
 It will make other sections except the current section to be semi-transparent.
 ///
-/// - `alpha` is the transparency of the other sections.
+/// - alpha (ratio): The transparency of the other sections.
 Default is `60%`.
 ///
-/// - `level` is the level of the outline.
+/// - level (int): The level of the outline.
 Default is `1`.
 ///
-/// - `transform` is the transformation applied to the text of the outline.
+/// - transform (function): The transformation applied to the text of the outline.
 It should take the following arguments:
 ///
-///   - `cover` is a boolean indicating whether the current entry should be covered.
+/// - cover (boolean): Indicates whether the current entry should be covered.
 ///
-///   - `..args` are the other arguments passed to the `progressive-outline`.
+/// - args (content): The other arguments passed to the `progressive-outline`.
 #let progressive-outline(
   alpha: 60%,
   level: 1,